Ratstail91/sineQL/README.md

 ## The Query Language

-The query langauge can be used to request data from a server, either in whole or in part by listing it's type and it's fields, and subfields.
+The query langauge can be used to request data from a server, either in whole or in part by listing its type and its needed fields:

 ```
-Book {
-	title
-	author {
+Author {
 	name
 	books {
 		title
-		}
+		published
 	}
 }
 ```